Fitzpatrick shines again, Buccaneers stun Eagles 27-21

 INJURIES

 Eagles: The Eagles were already without receiver Alshon Jeffery and running back Darren Sproles, and Foles’ job got tougher when running back Jay Ajayi (back), receiver Mike Wallace (ankle) and tackle Jason Peters (quad) left in the first half.
-Ajayi returned at the start of the second half.
+Ajayi returned at the start of the second half, finishing with 23 yards rushing on seven carries.

 Buccaneers: With Brent Grimes (groin) missing his second straight game and Vernon Hargreaves III (shoulder) on injured reserve after getting hurt at New Orleans, the Bucs played without both starting cornerbacks.
 Defensive tackle Beau Allen (foot) and safety Chris Conte (knee) left the game in the second half.